-WORKING WITH PARENTS AND STUDENTS
+WORKING WITH PARENTS/CARERS AND STUDENTS

-Our arrangements for consulting and involving parents and students.
+Our arrangements for consulting and involving parents/carers and students.

-We provide a range of opportunities for parents to be involved in decision-making and have their voice heard in the running of High Tunstall College of Science.
+We provide a range of opportunities for parents/carers to be involved in decision-making and have their voice heard in the running of High Tunstall College of Science.
 We value the opinions of parents and carers and operate an 'open door' policy for contact with the school, as well as sending out questionnaires regularly.

-We encourage all parents to have a close working relationship with the College, particularly with their child's Key Worker, Pastoral Team and the SEND Team.
+We encourage all parents/carers to have a close working relationship with the college, particularly with their child's Key Worker, Pastoral Team and the SEND Team.
 We use Synergy to foster good communication and invite parents/carers in to school for special events e.g. parent/carer workshops and coffee mornings.
 Our staff are available to listen to any concerns that parents/carers have and work with them to make sure their child gets the most from their time at High Tunstall College of Science.

 Parents/carers are invited to their child's Annual Review meeting, as well as other meetings that are held for individual students to review progress.
 We ask parents/carers to complete a written views form as part of this process, or they can provide their views verbally during the meeting.
 We use a student review booklet or views sheet to ensure that students' views are included in their Annual Review meeting.
-This is particularly useful for students who do not want to attend the meeting as well as those who aren't able to express themselves fully.
-The information contained in these booklets is used to form part of their EHC Plan and makes sure that students' voice is heard, including about their hopes and dreams for the future.

-Reporting to parents/carers on pupil progress is completed regularly.
-There is Parents Evenings which parents/ carers can discuss the report and pupil's progress.
+Reporting to parents/carers on student progress is completed regularly.
+There is Parents Evenings which parents/carers can discuss the report and student's progress.

-For pupils on the SEND register, parents and appropriate professionals are invited to review Co-ordinated Support Plans throughout the year.
-Pupil voice is also important, and where possible reviews will include the child as well.
-Co-Ordinated Support Plans or SEND Overview Sheets are updated in these meeting using the access-plan-do-review cycle.
-It is important to the school that both pupils and parent/carer voice are evidence in all decisions made about the child.
+For students on the SEND register, parents/carers and appropriate professionals are invited to review Co-ordinated Support Plans throughout the year.
+Student voice is also important, and where possible reviews will include the child as well.
+Co-Ordinated Support Plans and/or SEND Overview Sheets are updated in these meeting using the assess-plan-do-review cycle.
+It is important to the college that both students and parent/carer voice are evidence in all decisions made about the child.

-We have a student council for the College which meets regularly.
-Students with SEND are represented on the council..
+We have a student council for the college which meets regularly.
+Students with SEND are represented on the council.
 The student council considers whole school issues and ideas from each year.